 Beware the café camper

 Take a small retail business like a coffee shop, for example.
-Offering free Wi-Fi is a great incentive for customers to stay longer and drink more, although we’ve all come across the infamous “café campers” who occupy an oversized table and hog the Wi-Fi for hours with an empty cappuccino mug beside their laptop.
+Offering your customers free Wi-Fi is a great incentive for customers to stay longer and drink more, although we’ve all come across the infamous “café campers” who occupy an oversized table and hog the Wi-Fi for hours with an empty cappuccino mug beside their laptop.

 Don’t let this deter you, however.
 There is evidence to show that such behaviour is the exception, not the norm.
 A study of four hundred small retail businesses in the U.S. concluded that since installing free customer Wi-Fi, 61.3% of customers spent more time on-site and 50.1% also put more money in the till.